4GeeksAcademy/javascript-beginner-exercises-tutorial/README.md

 ## Local Installation

-1. Install learnpack, the package manager for learning tutorials and the html compiler plugin for learnpack, make sure you also have node.js 14+:
+1. Install learnpack, the package manager for learning tutorials, and the HTML compiler plugin for learnpack, make sure you also have node.js 14+:

 ```
 $ npm i learnpack -g